SimonHoenscheid/vagrant-puppet-development-environment/puppet5/modules/firewall/README.markdown

 * `stat_probability`: Set the probability from 0 to 1 for a packet to be randomly matched.
 It works only with `stat_mode => 'random'`.

 * `state`: Matches a packet based on its state in the firewall stateful inspection table.
-Valid values are: 'INVALID', 'ESTABLISHED', 'NEW', 'RELATED'.
+Valid values are: 'INVALID', 'ESTABLISHED', 'NEW', 'RELATED', 'UNTRACKED'.
 Requires the `state_match` feature.

+* `string`: Set the pattern for string matching.
+Requires the `string_matching` feature.

+* `string_algo`: Used in conjunction with `string`, select the pattern matching strategy.
+Valid values are: 'bm', 'kmp' (bm = Boyer-Moore, kmp = Knuth-Pratt-Morris).
+Requires the `string_matching` feature.

+* `string_from`: Used in conjunction with `string`, set the offset from which it starts looking for any matching.
+Requires the `string_matching` feature.

+* `string_to`: Used in conjunction with `string`, set the offset up to which should be scanned.
+Requires the `string_matching` feature.

 * `table`: Table to use.
 Valid values are: 'nat', 'mangle', 'filter', 'raw', 'rawpost'.
 By default the setting is 'filter'.
 Requires the `iptables` feature.